Earthquakes on March 6, 2026

 9.8 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 11 km W of Forsan, Texas at 20:27 UTC on March 6, 2026.
+This magnitude 2.2 event was detected 11 km W of Forsan, Texas on March 6, 2026, with origin time 20:27 UTC.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 9.8 km depth.
+The hypocenter lay at 9.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 32.097°N, -101.483°E. See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.
+Coordinates: 32.097°, -101.483°.
+See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06